Turkey's longtime president to face down main rival in runoff as uncertainty looms

 Uncertainty looms for the 3.4 million Syrian refugees who have been under Turkey's temporary protection after fleeing the war in neighboring Syria.
 Both Kilicdaroglu and Ogan campaigned on sending Syrians back, arguing that they're a burden as Turkey faces an economic downturn, and Syrian President Bashar Assad and Erdogan's governments are working on improving relations after years of hostility.
 Erdogan, who welcomed Syrians to Turkey, has put them and other migrants on the table in negotiations with Europe, which has been wrangling with the flow of people.

+In a tweet Monday, he said the votes for him and his alliance confirmed the nation's trust but added he respected the results that kept him from an outright victory by half a percentage point.

+“God willing we will have a historic win by increasing our votes from May 14 and emerging victorious on May 28 elections,” he said as he added he would seek votes from all people regardless of their political preferences.

-Kilicdaroglu sounded hopeful, tweeting around the time the runoff was announced: “Do not fall into despair ...
+Kilicdaroglu sounded defiant, tweeting around the time the runoff was announced: “Do not fall into despair ...
 We will stand up and win this election together.”

 Kilicdaroglu, 74, and his party have lost all previous presidential and parliamentary elections since he took leadership in 2010 but increased their votes this time.